How to Stop Seeking Approval In Your Relationship

 The fears that come up to the surface want to be noticed and loved.
 They do not want to be pushed away and ignored.

-The need for approval from your partner has adverse consequences on your life, for example, it can cause anxiety because of your inability to stop worrying about what your partner thinks of you.
+The need for others' approval has adverse consequences on your life, for example, it can cause anxiety because of your inability to stop worrying about what your partner thinks of you.
 Eventually, you may end up living in fear because you don't want to disappoint your partner.

 Needing your partner's approval prevents you from letting go of your fear of disapproval and reaching out for what you want.
 For example, you may want a Chinese meal for dinner but are afraid to say in case your partner wants to eat Indian.
 In this scenario, you are "people-pleasing" and don't want to say what you want in case your partner disapproves.